juhameskanen/abstract/README.md

 * [![Build and Deploy HTML (GitHub Pages)](https://github.com/juhameskanen/abstract/actions/workflows/build-pages.yml/badge.svg)](https://github.com/juhameskanen/abstract/actions/workflows/build-pages.yml) – Generates and deploys HTML versions of papers to GitHub Pages

-## Wiki

-The [project wiki](https://github.com/juhameskanen/abstract/wiki) is under construction.
-It will contain:

-* Implementation notes and algorithms
-* Research notes and derivations
-* Discussion of ongoing and planned chapters

 ## The Current State

-**Under Construction** - material is being collected from other resources and converted from different formats to github ecosystem.
+**Under Construction** - very!
+Material is being collected from other resources and converted from different formats to github ecosystem.

 Many simulations and chapters are in draft stage; behavior may be updated frequently based on the current phase of authorial chaos.